Biomedical Equipment Technician

 Biomedical equipment technicians work primarily with medical equipment and are responsible for installation, maintenance, and repair.

-To begin a career in the field requires at least an associate degree; however, bachelor’s degrees are preferred by some employers.
+To begin a career in the field, one must have at least an associate degree; however, some employers prefer bachelor’s degrees.

-Here’s a step-by-step guide to become a biomedical equipment technician:
+Here’s a step-by-step guide to becoming a biomedical equipment technician:

 Step One: Earn an Associate’s Degree (Two Years)